 Here is the latest in a series of examinations into urban legends about movies and whether they are true or false.
 Click here to view an archive of the movie urban legends featured so far.

-MOVIE URBAN LEGEND: Was there really a giant octopus in The Goonies?
+MOVIE URBAN LEGEND: There really a giant octopus in The Goonies.

 The Goonies was a popular 1985 film directed by Richard Donner and written by Chris Columbus (based on a story by Steven Spielberg, who was the executive producer on the movie).